anmarchio/experiments/README.md

     # Implement machine learning things here.
 ```

-## Modify Main to Run Experiment
+## Modifying Script and Config Files

 We need to set a path to the compiled executable for CGP optimization and the related arguments.
-Therefore modify the following variables in `main.py` according to your local environment and needs.
+Therefore modify the method in `experiment.py` according to your local environment and needs.
 An example is given below:

+Modify the config file `config\base.yml` to include all relevant parameters, e. g.:

 ```
 model_executable_path = os.path.join(